-Location
+• Location

-It is likely that the acceptable location of these floating buildings would be similar if not the same to that of residential moorings.
+It is likely that the acceptable location of these floating buildings would be similar to if not the same as that of residential moorings.
 That is to say that locations where facilities and services often used by the community, such as GPs, shops and schools, are a walking distance from the proposed location.
 There are some locations in the Broads which have good access to services and facilities.

 Another aspect of location is that of potential landscape impact.
-The sensitivity of the landscape accommodate buildings of this type would need to be carefully considered.
+The sensitivity of the landscape to accommodate buildings of this type would need to be carefully considered.
+Not forgetting that adverse impact on navigation should be avoided.

-Function
+• Function